whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-04-Popsugar-Special-Edition-Fall-2015-Box-Review.md

 <p>Deepa Gurnani was founded by a husband and wife duo, both with Fashion and Design backgrounds.
 I love the design on this necklace, so blingy yet classy at the same time.
 Definitely a statement necklace!</p>

 <center><img src='/images/PopsugarSEFall2015Necklace2.jpg'></center>
-<p>This necklace is so gorgeous!
-It's handmade in India so every piece is unique, and you can definitely see and feel the high quality.</p>
+<p>This necklace is handmade in India so every piece is unique.</p>

 <center><img src='/images/PopsugarSEFall2015Necklace.jpg'></center>